beancount/smart_importer/README.rst

     from smart_importer.predict_postings import PredictPostings
     from smart_importer.predict_postings import PredictPayees

-    class MyImporter(ImporterProtocol):
+    class MyBankImporter(ImporterProtocol):
         def extract(self, file, existing_entries):
           # do the import, e.g., from a csv file

     @PredictPostings()
     @PredictPayees()
-    class MySmartImporter(MyImporter):
+    class SmartMyBankImporter(MyImporter):
         pass

 Note that the decorators can be applied to either an importer class, as shown above, or its extract method.
-In both cases, the result is the same.
+The result is the same in both cases.

 Specifying Training Data